Rick Forrester

-Conception and casting
+Casting

 The role was originated by child actor Jeremy Snider, who remained in the role from 1991 to January 1995.
 The character was aged to a teen with Steve Hartman playing the role on a recurring basis from December 1995 to December 1997.

-On December 31, 1997, Jacob Young took over the role.
-He remained in the role of Rick until the fall of 1999, when the actor decided to leave the series.
+Jacob Young took over the role and made his first appearance on December 31, 1997.
+Young later decided to leave the role and last appeared on September 15, 1999.
 For his portrayal of Rick, he received a Daytime Emmy nomination In 1999 for Outstanding Younger Actor in a Drama Series.

 Following Young's departure, the role was recast with then-unknown actor Justin Torkildsen, who played the role from Fall 1999 to November 2006.
 In December 2006, it was announced that former star of the NBC Daytime series Days of Our Lives, actor Kyle Lowder, known for his five-year portrayal of Brady Black, would join the cast in January 2007.
 Lowder remained with the series until in January 2011 when it was announced that Lowder and executive producer Bradley Bell had reached a mutual decision to write the character off due to lack of storyline and creative direction.

 In September 2011, it was announced Young would reprise the role of Rick twelve years after departing the role.
 Since departing the series, Young went on to portray Lucky Spencer on ABC's General Hospital, and became most recognized as JR Chandler on All My Children, until the serial's end in September 2011.
 Young first began airing on September 26, 2011.
 When asked about how his return happened, Young stated:

 Though originally intended to be a 13-week engagement, Young agreed to extend his stay.
 He further confirmed in interviews that he did not go onto the planned online version of All My Children due to the insecurity it could potentially have job-wise, something he would not have with his return to The Bold and the Beautiful.

 Following the departure of original cast member Ronn Moss, it was announced that Rick would become the new focal point of the series, becoming the so-called "new Ridge".

-In February 2014, Young alongside Linsey Godfrey crossed over to The Young and the Restless, airing from April 11 to 16, 2014.
+In February 2014, a big spring fashion show storyline for The Young and the Restless was announced to air April 11 to 16, 2014.
+The storyline included a crossover event between The Bold and the Beautiful and The Young and the Restless that involved Young’s character along with the character of Caroline Spencer played by Linsey Godfrey.
+Young’s appearance on The Young and the Restless was April 14, 2014.

 In April 2018, Young announced he had been dropped to recurring capacity, which he called a "blessing."
 He last appeared on May 29, 2018.